 When to do a background check?

 If you’re not an employer, you might ask, when would I need to run a background check on anyone?
-The second most common reason, outside of employment is if you’re going to rent out a room or your entire home to someone.
+The second most common reason, outside of employment, is renting out a room or your entire home to someone.
 It’s probably wise to know who’s moving into your home.
 Do they have a job (employment verification check), do they make on-time payments (credit check), are they a decent person (reference check).
 With that being said, yes, anyone can run a background check on you, but the best programs will require a full name and SSN to do a thorough background check.

 Background Check Considerations

-If you’re the one running the report or requesting it, before you do so, you might want to consider a few things.
-Of course, you want to think about what it is you’re looking for—why pay money for a driving record check when the person won’t need to drive?
-No, you don’t want to run unnecessary reports, this just costs you money and time you could have used elsewhere.
+If you’re the one running the report or requesting it, you might want to consider a few things before you do so.
+Of course, you want to think about what it is you’re looking for—why pay money for a driving record check when the person doesn’t need to drive?
+No, you don’t want to run unnecessary reports; this just costs you money and time you could have used elsewhere.
 Besides this, you want to consider who you’re having run your report.
 Will you get quality information, are they credible, is it worth the money, and do they have a reliable customer support team?
-These are all considerations you want to make before paying for a check that might not give you the information you need or want.
+You want to make these all considerations before paying for a check that might not give you the information you need or want.